Create a Positive Health Care Plan During National Women's Health Week

-It's wise to always consult with an appropriate licensed medical professional for an overall health and - if you have experienced emotional or mental health challenges - a mental health professional.
-Make your doctor and other health care professionals partners in your positive health care plan.
+It's wise to always consult with an appropriate licensed medical professional for an overall health assessment and - if you have experienced medical, emotional, or mental health challenges - please see an appropriate health professional.
+Make your doctor and other health care providers partners in your positive health care plan.

 To learn more about National Women's Health Care Week, visit the dedicated section on the U.S. Office of Women's Health website by clicking HERE.
 If you visit that site, please do return and check out the rich array of tools for Self-Care Skills by clicking HERE.

 * Link to full Presidential proclamation: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/07/a-proclamation-on-national-womens-health-week-2021/

 Stephen Carter is a FREA volunteer and CEO of Stress Solutions, LLC, a company dedicated to helping people enhance physical and emotional wellbeing through stress mastery using mind-body methods.
 He hosts the, "Mind Over Stress", and "EFT Tapping Junction" podcasts.